Visyond/website-hugo/site/content/solutions/data-gathering.md

     image: /img/home/step4.png
     title: 'Share Insights via Predictive Dashboards'
     titlePrefix: '3'

-featuresHeader: Manage Risks and Uncertainty
+featuresHeader: Improve Your Spreadsheet Analysis Workflow
 infoBlockFirst:
   - benefitsList:
+      - text: Visualize the impact of important cells with Tornado Analysis.
+      - text: Learn what really drives your decision metrics and see how sensitive your model is to changes with Sensitivity Analysis.
-      - text: Get presentation-ready analysis charts and securely share them with collaborators.
+      - text: Analyze risks with Monte Carlo simulations.
-      - text: Analyze important decision metrics, and empower teams to self-serve and collaborate on analyses.
-All this - in a single platform that connects spreadsheets, analyses and dashboards.
       - text: >-
-          Visyond will generate descriptive statistics, probability density and cumulative distribution functions.
+          Get presentation-ready analysis charts and securely share them with collaborators.
       - text: >-
-          Visyond supports Various continuous and discrete probability distributions.
-If you aren’t sure what distribution to use, Visyond can analyze your historical data and suggest options.
-      - text: >-
-          You can generate samples elsewhere (e.g., using any random number generator) and add external samples to Visyond.
+          Extend your collaborators’ analyses without anyone losing or corrupting data.
     descr: >-
-      Improve your probabilistic modeling and quantitative risk analysis workflow with Monte Carlo Simulations and visualize the probability of the output decision metrics taking certain values.
+      Analyze important decision metrics, and empower teams to self-serve and collaborate on analyses.
+All this - in a single platform that connects spreadsheets, analyses and dashboards.
     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/grid_thumbnail.jpg
-    title: Risk Analysis and Monte Carlo Simulations
+    title: What-if Analysis and Monte Carlo Simulations
     isVisible: true
   - benefitsList:
       - text: >-